- Personalize your Windows 10 system with a cool font pack that you can find free on the Internet.

 You can also install a font simply by dragging and dropping it to the Fonts section.
-Fonts section is located in Control Panel and you can access it by doing the following:
+Fonts section is located in the Windows Settings app, under Personalisation.

-All you have to do is to navigate to Control Panel and open the Fonts folder.
+Additionally, you can do the same by navigating to Control Panel > Fonts.
 You can delete a font file using two methods: